nickbryanmiller/sf-soccer/README.md

 ## SF Pick Up Soccer

-Spark Social in Mission Bay!
+### Spark Social in Mission Bay
 - Saturdays at 4:00 PM
 - Bring a dark and light shirt

+## SF Soccer Leagues

+### Spark Social

+Teams should register online.
+Games are Tuesday, Wednesday, and Thursday.

 ## Covid Safety